 - Ceramic pots are non-porous and can hold water and soil with no problems.
 They can last for years and most are colorful and come in numerous sizes.

-- Terracotta is made out of clay and a good choice for outdoor plantings.
+- Terracotta is made out of clay and is a good choice for outdoor plantings.
 They are inexpensive and can be used indoors and outdoors.
-They one caveat to is that they tend to break easily.
+The one caveat is that they tend to break easily.

 - Plastic is a good choice if you are on a tight budget but they do not look natural.
 Plastic pots are light and can work outdoors.
 The elements will eventually make them deteriorate quickly.

 - Wooden Planters.
-Wood will not crack and are an excellent choice for that natural look.
+Wood will not crack and is an excellent choice for that natural look.
 The one problem is they will eventually start to rot out.